 This week’s top story

-CISA alert: Open source tool used to steal sensitive data from a Defense Industrial Base sector organization
+CISA: Open source tool used to steal data from defense firm

 Advanced Persistent Threat (APT) groups compromised a defense firm and lurked on its network for months, according to a new U.S. Cybersecurity and Infrastructure Security Agency (CISA) Alert (AA22-277A).
 The groups compromised an administrator account used to manage the organization’s Microsoft Exchange Server and used an open-source toolkit called Impacket to expand their foothold in the network and compromise it, CISA said.